-The PECI register resides at address 30h.
-Note that the address also supports two domains (Domain 0 and Domain 1).
-For more information on PECI domains, refer to the Platform Environment Control Interface (PECI) External Architecture Specification.
+The socket 0 PECI register resides at address 30h and socket 1 resides at 31h.
+Note that each address also supports two domains (Domain 0 and Domain 1).
+For more information on PECI domains, refer to the Platform Environment Control Interface Specification.